Seasonal Tree Planting Tips: When and How to Plant for Success

 Planting the Tree: Ensuring Proper Technique

-When planting a tree, handle the root ball carefully to avoid damaging delicate roots.
+When planting a tree, whether sourced from a plant nursery in Clarksville TN or elsewhere, handle the root ball carefully to avoid damaging delicate roots.
 Position the tree in the center of the planting hole, ensuring the top of the root ball is level with the surrounding soil.
 Backfill the hole with soil, gently firming it around the roots to eliminate air pockets.
 Water the tree thoroughly to settle the soil and provide much-needed moisture to the roots.

 Mulching: Protecting and Nourishing the Tree